BSc Medical Sciences

 You will also choose courses from a range of biomedical and non-biomedical options.
 You should take at least one course in biological chemistry.

-You will expand your knowledge in basic biomedical sciences and develop an integrated approach to understanding the science behind medical practice.
+You will expand your knowledge in basic biomedical sciences and develop an integrated approach to understanding the science behind healthcare practice.

 You will take three compulsory courses: